Skip to content

 S3_ENDPOINT="https://your-account.r2.cloudflarestorage.com"

-# Redis (for notifying hosting service of changes)
+# Redis (for notifying the hosting service of changes)

 REDIS_URL="redis://localhost:6379"